Adjustment of Status Checklist

 Green Card Interview Documents Checklist

-Premium processing is unavailable for the I-485.
+Premium green card processing is unavailable for the I-485.
 Rather, your adjustment of status processing time is at the mercy of the caseload of your service center.

 Green Card Application Checklist

-The adjustment of status checklists vary for different visa types.
-Although the general requirements are the same, the additional documentation needed is specific to the method, which changes the adjustment of status checklist.
+The checklists vary for different visa types.
+Although the general requirements are the same, the additional documentation needed is specific to the method, which changes the checklist.

-The U visa adjustment of status checklist is beneficial for those holding a nonimmigrant status who has the following qualifications:
+The U visa checklist is beneficial for those holding a nonimmigrant status who has the following qualifications:

 - Crime victim